swedenconnect/credentials-support/docs/index.md

 <a name="basiccredential"></a>
 ### 2.1.
 BasicCredential

 The [BasicCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/BasicCredential.java) class is a simple implementation of the [PkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) interface that is created by providing the private key and certificate (or just a public key).
-This class can for example be used when you have the key and certificate stored on file.
+This class can for example be used when you have the key and certificate stored on file or in memory.

 <a name="keystorecredential"></a>
 ### 2.2.
 KeyStoreCredential